Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 annouced that "FreeIPA has been packaged for debian" as the last barrier (being dogtag/java) was overcome to package the hundreds of required dependencies.

-The inevitable outcome of this is that:
+The inevitable outcome of debian now packaging FreeIPA will be:

 * FreeIPA will break in some future event as one of the python or java libraries was changed in a way that was not expected by the developers or package maintainers.
-* Other applications may be "held back" from updating at risk/fear of breaking FreeIPA which stiffles innovation in the java/python ecosystems surrounding.
+* Other applications may be "held back" from updating at risk/fear of breaking FreeIPA which stifles innovation in the java/python ecosystems surrounding.

 It won't be the fault of FreeIPA.
 It won't be the fault of the debian maintainers.
 It will be that we are shoving square applications through round C shaped holes and hoping it works.